Climate change food calculator: What's your diet's carbon footprint?

 These are then compared with the emissions of other daily habits.
 The European Environment Agency estimates that driving a regular petrol car produces 392g of CO2eq/mile over its entire lifecycle, including emissions from the vehicle's production, fuel production and exhaust emissions per mile.

-Heating the average UK home produces 2.34 tonnes of CO2eq annually, according to data from the Committee on Climate Change, and a passenger's carbon footprint for a return flight from London to Malaga is 320kg CO2eq, based on figures from the Carbon Neutral calculator.
+Heating the average UK home produces 2.34 tonnes of CO2eq annually, according to data from the Committee on Climate Change, and a passenger's carbon footprint for a return flight from London to Malaga is 320kg CO2eq, based on 2018 figures from the Carbon Neutral Calculator.
+The Carbon Neutral Calculator is no longer online, but the methodology behind it can still be accessed.

 The land used to produce the annual consumption of each food is compared with the size of a double tennis court, 261 metres squared.